Building a Home Fit for Solar

-Home Design 1: 3kW maximum solar system (don'ts)
+Jane's house: 3kW maximum solar system (not recommended)

 - Due to the orientation of the block in relation to the direction in which the sun rises and sets, the rear roof and roof side 1 receive the most exposure to the sun.

 - Open roof space on side 2 will not be exposed to enough sun to warrant putting any additional panels here, however, if had Jane flipped the layout of her home before construction, a larger system could have been accommodated.

-Home Design 2: 4kW system with room for future expansion (do's)
+David's house: 4kW system with room for future expansion (recommended)

 - Block orientation is ideal, with plenty of roof space facing the direction of the sun moving from one side of the house to the other through the day.

 - Minimal roof peaks on side 1 and side 2 provide sufficient open space for panels to be arranged in line with one another, which helps with efficiency.

 - Ample roof space with adequate sun exposure to both sides still remains, so the home's 4kW solar system can be expanded in future, allowing it to produce more energy to charge a solar battery and offset even more of the home's electricity costs.

 To save yourself the hassle later down the track, we recommend having your solar pre-wiring completed before the walls are gyprocked.
 Your builder’s electrician will be able to pre-install a conduit and make accommodations for the connection of a future solar PV.

 Check for Obstructions

 Ensure that you have as much unobstructed roof space as possible to guarantee the maximum surface area is being hit by the sun.
-Nearby objects such as trees and neighbouring houses can case shade over your roof and decrease your solar system output.
+Nearby objects such as trees and neighbouring houses can cause shade over your roof and decrease your solar system output.